sunshine274/MS3-my_book_journal/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+-  The image jumbotron is from [MDB](https://mdbootstrap.com/docs/jquery/components/jumbotron/)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.